Next in our series of posts about new Charitocracy nominees, we have nominee Louisiana Hurricane Relief @ All Hands and Hearts, nominated by donor

 - Developing the tarping scope of work to enable teams to assist the hundreds of families that have homes with roof damage.

-So please visit the page of nominee Hurricane Laura Relief @ All Hands and Hearts to vote for, like, or discuss this cause!
+So please visit the page of nominee Louisiana Hurricane Relief @ All Hands and Hearts to vote for, like, or discuss this cause!
 And check out this inspirational video that really conveys the personality and camaraderie behind their work: